openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 • ioError event (IOErrorEvent.IO_ERROR): Dispatched if the upload process fails for any of the following reasons:

-• An input/output error occurred while Flash Player is reading, writing, or transmitting the file.
+• An input/output error occurred while OpenFL is reading, writing, or transmitting the file.

 • The SWF tried to upload a file to a server that requires authentication (such as a user name and password).
-During upload, Flash Player does not provide a means for users to enter passwords.
+During upload, OpenFL does not provide a means for users to enter passwords.

 • The url parameter contains an invalid protocol.
 The FileReference.upload() method must use either HTTP or HTTPS.

-_Flash Player does not offer complete support for servers that require authentication.
-Only SWF files that are running in a browser using the browser plug-in or Microsoft ActiveX_® _control can provide a dialog box to prompt the user to_
+_OpenFL does not offer complete support for servers that require authentication.
+Only projects that are running in a browser using the browser plug-in or Microsoft ActiveX_® _control can provide a dialog box to prompt the user to_

 _enter a user name and password for authentication, and then only for downloads.
 For uploads using the plug-in or ActiveX control or upload/download using either the stand-alone or external player, the file transfer fails._

-To create a server script in ColdFusion to accept a file upload from Flash Player, you can use code similar to the following:
+To create a server script in ColdFusion to accept a file upload from OpenFL, you can use code similar to the following:

 &lt;cffile action=&quot;upload&quot; filefield=&quot;Filedata&quot; destination=&quot;#ExpandPath(&#039;./&#039;)#&quot; nameconflict=&quot;OVERWRITE&quot; /&gt;

-This ColdFusion code uploads the file sent by Flash Player and saves it to the same directory as the ColdFusion template, overwriting any file with the same name.
+This ColdFusion code uploads the file sent by OpenFL and saves it to the same directory as the ColdFusion template, overwriting any file with the same name.
 The previous code shows the bare minimum amount of code necessary to accept a file upload; this script should not be used in a production environment.
 Ideally, add data validation to ensure that users upload only accepted file types, such as an image instead of a potentially dangerous server-side script.

 The following code demonstrates file uploads using PHP, and it includes data validation.
 The script limits the number of uploaded files in the upload directory to 10, ensures that the file is less than 200 KB, and permits only JPEG, GIF, or PNG files to be uploaded and saved to the file system.